 In 2019, the statewide assisted living cost

 s for Idaho residents averages In 2020, according to Genworth’s Cost of Care Survey 2019, the statewide assisted living cost for Idaho residents averages $3,728 / month.
 Compared to many states, fluctuation between geographic locations within the state is fairly minimal.
-However, in the areas of Idaho Falls and Pocatello, the monthly cost of assisted living is slightly under the state average at approximately $3,213 - $3,350.
-The costliest area of Idaho for assisted living is Lewiston, where the average monthly cost is $4,306.
+However, in the areas of Idaho Falls, Twin Falls, and Pocatello, the monthly cost of assisted living is under the state average at approximately $3,350 - $3,625.
+The costliest area of Idaho for assisted living is Lewiston, where the average monthly cost is $4,995.
 Coeur d’Alene also has an average monthly cost over the statewide average at approximately $3,800 / month, as does Boise City at $3,952.

-Per the 2019 Genworth Cost of Care Survey, the average hourly rate for home care across Idaho in 2019 is $20.00.
-The least expensive area of the state are Idaho Falls and Twin Falls, which offer an average hourly cost between $21.00 and $21.25.
-Coeur d’Alene has an average hourly cost equal to the statewide average at $20.00 / hour.
-In the more expensive area of Pocatello, the expected average cost can be $25.50 / hour.
+Per the 2019 Genworth Cost of Care Survey, the average hourly rate for home care across Idaho in 2020 is $22.00.
+The least expensive areas of the state are Idaho Falls and Twin Falls, which offer an average hourly cost between $21.00 and $21.25.
+Coeur d’Alene has an average hourly cost slightly more than the statewide average at $22.50.
+In the more expensive areas of Lewiston and Boise City, the expected average cost can be $23.50 / hour.
 The hourly cost of home health care, which provides minimal medical care, is in line with home care.
-However, in Idaho Falls, the average hourly cost is significantly higher at $24.00.
+However, in Idaho Falls, the average hourly cost is slightly higher at $22.50.

 Medicaid is a joint health care program between the state of Idaho and the Federal government.
 Idaho’s Medicaid state plan will cover the cost of nursing home care for low-income, elderly, and disabled persons.
 Idaho also offers three Medicaid-based assistance programs in addition to nursing home care.

-1) HCBS Aged & Disabled Medicaid Waiver – This waiver pays for services and other support mechanisms in one’s home, an adult foster care home, or assisted living to prevent nursing home placement.
+1) HCBS Aged & Disabled Medicaid Waiver (A&D) – This waiver pays for services and other support mechanisms in one’s home, an adult foster care home, or assisted living to prevent nursing home placement.
 Benefits of this program may include adult day care, homemaker services, respite care, home modifications, and many others.
 This program is not an entitlement, which means there are a limited number of participant slots and a wait list may exist.
 More information about benefits and restrictions can be found by clicking the above link.

 2) Personal Care Services Program (PCSP) – This program provides elderly and disabled residents assistance with basic activities related to living at home.
 These activities might include bathing, meal preparation, housecleaning, and grocery shopping, to name a few.
 As long as the caregiver is an authorized Medicaid provider, the care recipient is able to choose from whom they receive care.
 This program is also available to those living in assisted living facilities and foster homes.
 Find out more by clicking on the above link.

 3) Medicare Medicaid Coordinated Plan (MMCP) - MMCP provides coordination of Medicare and Medicaid services (including long term care services via the A&D waiver) for “dual eligibles”, meaning individuals who are recipients of both programs.
 At the time of this writing, MMCP is not available statewide.
 For more information about this program and to see where it is available, click the above link.

 The state of Idaho requires that in order to qualify for Medicaid as an elderly person, one must be a resident at least 65 years of age, (or if under 65, disabled).
-As of 2019, the income limit is set at $824 / month for an individual and $1,777 / month for a married couple (with one or both spouses as applicants) if categorically aged, blind or disabled.
-To be eligible for a Medicaid Wavier, the monthly income limit is $2,313 for individuals (or $2,333 with a $20 disregard) and $4,626 (or $4,646 with a $20 disregard) for married couples over 65.
+As of 2020, the income limit is set at $836 / month for an individual and $1,195 / month for a married couple (with one or both spouses as applicants) if categorically aged, blind or disabled.
+To be eligible for a Medicaid Wavier, the monthly income limit is $2,349 for individuals (or $2,369 with a $20 disregard) and $4,698 (or $4,718 with a $20 disregard) for married couples (both spouses as applicants) over 65.
 For those that are categorically aged, blind or disabled, there is also a $2,000 asset limit for individuals and a $3,000 limit for couples.
-(Couples applying for a Medicaid Waiver, the asset limit is $2,000 and for couples (with both spouses as applicants) each spouse is entitled to $2,000 in assets.
+For individuals applying for a Medicaid Waiver, the asset limit is $2,000 and for couples (with both spouses as applicants) each spouse is entitled to $2,000 in assets.
 When only one spouse is an applicant, the non-applicant spouse is entitled to a greater portion of the couple’s joint assets.
 (Learn more here).
-Note that some items are considered exempt, such as the primary home (valued up to $858,000) in which the individual resides, household furnishings, personal belongings, and a single vehicle.
+Note that some items are considered exempt, such as the primary home (valued up to $893,000 if the applicant is not married), household furnishings, personal belongings, and a single vehicle.
 Medicaid eligibility can be complicated, particularly if one is over the income and / or asset limit(s).
 Persons over these limits may still qualify for Medicaid, but it is strongly suggested one work with a Medicaid planner.

-The state of Idaho offers two non-Medicaid assistance programs, both with the objective of keeping disabled and elderly residents of Idaho from having to leave their homes and to move to more costly, residential nursing homes.
+The state of Idaho offers two non-Medicaid assistance programs.
+They both have the objective of keeping disabled and elderly residents of Idaho from having to leave their homes and to move to more costly, residential nursing homes.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.

 1) Senior Services Respite Program – Provides temporary caregiving assistance to relieve primary caregivers.
 Care may be provided in-home or out-of-home.
 Waiting lists may apply.